lafncow/lafncow.github.io/_posts/2015-12-16-Building-A-Hierarchical-Spice-Cabinet.md

 ![Spices K-Means]({{ site.url }}/images/spiceKmeans.png)

 Given a K of 6, k-means develops exactly the same grouping!
-It does reveals some similarity between the herb, French, and specialty clusters.
+PCA does reveal some similarity between the herb, French, and specialty clusters.